Understanding Pop-Up Mechanisms

 1. Birthday Cake Card

-This beautiful layered cake card would be appropriate as a birthday, Fourth of July, Christmas, graduation, or thank you card.
+This beautiful layered cake card would be appropriate for a birthday, Fourth of July, Christmas, graduation, or thank you card.
 It screams, "Let's celebrate!"
 You'll find the information needed to make this card at Jennifer Maker.

 2. Flower Card